williamcysit-eng/Algorithmic-Trading-Strategy/README.md

 # Earnings–momentum stock-ranking ensemble

-Python implementation for the STAT7008 investment exercises.
-This is technical usage documentation, **not the assessed written report**.
-The assignment permits AI-written code but requires students to write the report themselves.

 ## Run

 Python 3.11+ and [uv](https://docs.astral.sh/uv/) are required for these commands. `uv.lock` pins the environment.
 NumPy is constrained below 2.4 for compatibility with the pandas 2.x date operations used here.